 On the street outside the restaurant, Olan and Abbas shook hands.
 A motorcycle motor rumbled in the distance.
-As Olan and Abbas parted company, the motorcycle got louder.
+As Olan and Abbas parted company, the sound echoed off buildings.
 Olan looked up.
 The rider roared past and raised a handgun.
 A light flashed from the barrel.
 Thunder boomed.
 Something knocked Olan across the sidewalk against a building.
 He put his hands on his chest.
 Blood covered his fingers.
 He fell.
 The motorcycle sound faded.
 Abbas appeared in Olan’s field of vision.

 Olan coughed up blood.
 “Why?”

 Abbas rose from his dead friend and staggered away.
 People crowded around.
 Dozens of soldiers and police officers rushed to the scene.

 “You are under arrest for orchestrating the murder of this man.”